loderunner/scrt/README.md

 # Features

-- Stateless command-line tool for Linux/Windows/Darwin
+- Daemonless command-line tool for Linux/Windows/macOS: no background process required
 - All cryptography happens in the client, on your computer: no passwords, keys or plaintext data over the wire, no key management included
 - Key/value interface: `get`/`set`/`unset`
-- Configuration from command-line, configuration file or environment variables (no unexpected defaults!)
+- Configuration from command line, configuration file or environment variables (no unexpected defaults!)
 - Multiple backend choices:
   - Local filesystem
   - S3 (or S3-compatible object storage)